Sakthiveel/local-key-value-DB/README.md

 # Note

-   It took 5 hours to complete the project to this level (still writing the readme section).
+   It took 5 hours to complete the project to this level.
 Any kind of feedback is very appreciated .
 Thank you for taking time to look into this project.